 The minimum period of residence for full-time programs is two four-month terms of full-time attendance at the University of Alberta.
 Length of Program The time required to complete the MA will vary with the program and candidate.
-Full-time students in the MA program will normally complete the program within 12-18 months.
-Full-time students in the MA course-based program will normally complete the program within a 12-month period.
+Full-time students in the MA thesis-based program will normally complete the program within 18 months.
+Full-time students in the MA course-based program will normally complete the program within 12 months.
 A part-time MA student must maintain continuous registration and complete the program in four years.
 195.60.3 The Degree of PhD Program Requirements A PhD student with an MA or equivalent in political science is normally required to complete a minimum of ★18 at the graduate level.
 Students will normally be required to complete the core courses in each of their two chosen fields of concentration.
-Students must take and pass written comprehensive examinations in any two of the following five fields: Canadian Politics; International Politics; Political Philosophy; Comparative Politics (with specialization in either industrialized or developing countries); Gender and Politics.
+Students must take and pass written comprehensive examinations in any two of the following five fields: Canadian politics; comparative politics (with specialization in either industrialized or developing countries); gender and politics; international relations; political philosophy/theory.
 The student's supervisor or supervisory committee may also determine that a special skill or area is essential to the student's program and may require additional coursework.
-It is normally expected that all coursework will be complete within two terms and that usually students would take comprehensive exams in the fall of their second year in the program.
+It is normally expected that all coursework will be complete within two terms and that students would take comprehensive exams and defend their dissertation proposals during the second year in the program.
 Students will also be expected to prepare a thesis proposal for oral candidacy examination.
 This normally occurs within three months of passing the comprehensive exams, i.e. within the second year of the program.
 The thesis proposal must be approved and the oral candidacy examination passed before students become full doctoral candidates.
 Before defending the thesis each student must demonstrate proficiency in a language other than English.
 Students taking Canadian politics as a field will be required to take French.
 All candidates for the PhD must prepare an acceptable thesis embodying the results of their research.
-Candidates will be examined orally on their thesis results The minimum period of residence is two academic years of full-time attendance at the University of Alberta.
-Length of Program The time required to complete the PhD will vary according to the previous training of the student and the nature of the research undertaken; however, a minimum of four years is normally required.
+Candidates will be examined orally on their thesis results.
+The minimum period of residence is two academic years of full-time attendance at the University of Alberta.
+Length of Program A minimum of four years is normally required to complete the PhD.

 195.60.4 Graduate Courses Graduate courses can be found in §221, Course Listings, under the subject heading Political Science (POL S).
-195.61 Psychiatry Department of Psychiatry 1E1.01 Mackenzie Health Sciences Centre University of Alberta Edmonton, Alberta T6G 2B7 E-mail: gradstudies.psychiatry@ualberta.ca www.med.ualberta.ca/psychiatry/ 195.61.1 General Information The Department of Psychiatry offers programs leading to the degrees of MSc and PhD For further information contact the Graduate Coordinator in the Department of Psychiatry.
-Entrance Requirements The Department's minimum admission requirements are an undergraduate degree with an average of 3.2 in the last two years of undergraduate (or graduate) work at the University of Alberta or an equivalent qualification from a recognized institution, and a TOEFL score of at least 570 (paper-based) or 230 (computer-based) where applicable (see §193.2.3).
+195.61 Psychiatry Department of Psychiatry 1E1.01 Mackenzie Health Sciences Centre University of Alberta Edmonton, Alberta T6G 2B7 E-mail: gradstudies.psychiatry@ualberta.ca www.med.ualberta.ca/psychiatry/ 195.61.1 General Information For further information contact the Graduate Coordinator in the Department of Psychiatry.
+Entrance Requirements The Department's minimum admission requirements are an undergraduate degree with an average of 3.2 in the last two years of undergraduate (or graduate) work at the University of Alberta or an equivalent qualification from a recognized institution, and a TOEFL score of at least 570 (paper-based) or 230 (computer-based) where applicable (see §193.2.4).
 Financial Assistance Financial assistance may be available from the Alberta Heritage Foundation for Medical Research, grants to faculty members, and from other sources.
 195.61.2 The Degree of MSc Program Requirements Requirements include the preparation and defence of a thesis based on research conducted by the candidate.
 All candidates must include some coursework, as specified by their Supervisory Committee.
 Normally ★6 to ★9 in graduate courses are required.
 There is no second language requirement for the MSc.